 St Elizabeth Seton, Ridgefield

 Each mass will be limited to 100 people, including the priest and other staff involved in the service and spread across different areas of the church.
-Pre-registration is required.
+A total of 50 can be present in the church, 10 in the Jubilee Memorial Lobby (through the side door of the church) and an additional 40 can be accommodated downstairs in McKeon Hall.
+Please note that anyone attending in McKeon Hall or the Lobby must bring their own chair.
+Pre-registration is required for all three locations.

-- Every mass will be live-streamed and simulcast in the hall and the Jubilee Memorial lobby.
+- Mass will be simulcast on video screens in McKeon Hall and the Jubilee Memorial lobby.

 - Masks will be required.